 Customer loans (gross), net of impairments.
-Impairments correspond to the sum of "Impairments for debt securities," plus "Impairments for loans and advances - customers and other balances receivable," as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements," and in note 8 of the chapter "Notes to the Separate Financial Statements," deducted from the impairment relating to "Other balances receivable."
+Impairments correspond to the sum of "Impairments for debt securities," plus "Impairments for loans and advances - customers," as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements," and in note 8 of the chapter "Notes to the Separate Financial Statements," deducted from the impairment relating to "Other balances receivable."